 JILLYBEANS EMPORIUM 723 Third St.

-LAND OF LOVELY 127 F St. B Linked Permanent Jewelry, jewelry.
+LAND OF LOVELY 127 F St.

 LITTLE SHOP OF HERS 416 Second St. Seana Burden, acrylic painting, pen & ink, glitter.